Aimé Haegeman

 Aimé Joseph Haegeman (19 October 1861 – 19 September 1935) was a Belgian military officer and horse rider.

 Haegeman was an officer in the Lancers Regiment and an instructor at the École de cavalerie d'Ypres.

-Haegeman competed in the 1900 Olympic Games in Paris.
-He won the gold medal with his horse, Benton II, in the jumping event.
+In May 1900, he competed in the equestrian events during the International Horse Show in Paris.
+The show was part of the Exposition Universelle, and the equestrian events were later classified as part of the 1900 Summer Olympics.
+With his horse, Benton II, he won the jumping event.